It's Never a White Christmas in Australia

 - Or we could pack a picnic lunch and head for the nearest beach.
 Seeing as most of us live along the coastline, there are picnics and parties galore.

 As our society now reflects the influence of migrants from around the world, food can vary.
 But nearly all of us celebrate Christmas by giving gifts and preparing special meals to share with friends and family.

-When it's 40 degrees (104F) or more, eating a hot meal, much less cooking one, isn't any fun believe me.
-Instead we have cold meats such as ham, corned beef, chicken, turkey and duck and all sorts of seafood like oysters, squid, crayfish, prawns, salmon and morwong.
+When it's 40°C (104°F) or more, eating a hot meal, much less cooking one, isn't any fun, believe me.
+Instead, we have cold meats such as ham, corned beef, chicken, turkey, duck and all sorts of seafood like oysters, squid, crayfish, prawns, salmon and morwong.

-Fruit is especially abundant this time of year and we get stuck into pineapples, mangoes, pawpaws, rockmelons, watermelons, plums, apricots and peaches.
-We enjoy more exotic fruit too, lychees, jackfruit, mangosteen and the incredible durian.
+Fruit is especially abundant this time of year, and we get stuck into pineapples, mangos, pawpaws, rockmelons, watermelons, plums, apricots and peaches.
+We enjoy more exotic fruit, too, including lychees, jackfruit, mangosteen and the incredible durian.

 Christmas Lunch on the Beach

 Once upon a time, Christmas lunch on the beach meant packing cold chicken, tomatoes, watermelon and lemonade in the Esky and laying a couple of rugs and beach towels on the sand.
 These days, it's a more complicated ritual.

 The modern Christmas lunch a la plage consists of toting at least one portable barbecue, one Esky for the prawns and salad, and another for the grog, pavlova and sunblock.

 No one has ginger beer in their Esky these days.
 It's all local wines now: sauvignon blanc, chardonnay or a sparkling pinot noir.